top of page

 Endless thanks to:

-• Bri, Brooke, and their neighbors for advocating fiercely and working tirelessly for this sweet girl
+• Bri, Brooke, and their neighbors for advocating fiercely and working tirelessly for this sweet girl.

-• Amy Kenney Coon of Topeka Lawrence Dog Trappers for the custom Missy Trap
+• Amy Kenney Coon of Topeka Lawrence Dog Trappers for the custom Missy Trap.

-• SCARS for opening their doors late at night and providing the care Bianca so desperately needed
+• SCARS for opening their doors late at night and providing the care Bianca so desperately needed.

-to safe.
+From dumped… to safe.

-to warm.
+To warm.

 To a future she deserves. 🐾